TheBigEye/Aircraft/README.md

 - More weapons.
 - Villages with villagers and iron golems were added, in addition to rusty golems as mini-bosses, the celestial dungeon was also added.

-- Higher resolution
+- Higher resolution.

 ## To clarify ...
-Aircraft is totally based on Minicraft Plus [www.playminicraft.com](https://www.playminicraft.com). :)
+- Aircraft is totally based on Minicraft Plus [www.playminicraft.com](https://www.playminicraft.com). :).
-The mod has compatibility with Minicraft plus 2.0.6 and 2.0.7.
-(Older versions before 1.3 are compatible with 2.0.3 to 2.0.4) The mod is in Beta phase, it is continuously updated to clean most of the bugs, make maintenance and add features.
+- The mod has compatibility with Minicraft plus 2.0.6 and 2.0.7.
+(Older versions before 1.3 are compatible with 2.0.3 to 2.0.4).
+- The mod is in Beta phase, it is continuously updated to clean most of the bugs, make maintenance and add features.